rerun/rerun/modules/stubbs/README.md

 *Usage*

-    rerun stubbs:add-module [-name <>] [-description <>]
+    rerun stubbs:add-module [--name <>] [--description <>]

 *Example*

 Make a new module named "freddy":

-    rerun stubbs:add-module -name freddy -description "A dancer in a red beret and matching suspenders"
+    rerun stubbs:add-module --name freddy --description "A dancer in a red beret and matching suspenders"

 The `add-module` command will print: